Contact:

 Selective material flow

 In selective deconstruction, construction materials are separated at the point of origin.
-The logistics concept defines containers, routes, and pickup rhythms for concrete, reinforcing steel, masonry, wood, plastics, and hazardous substance.
+The logistics concept defines containers, routes, and pickup rhythms for concrete, reinforcing steel, masonry, wood, plastics, and hazardous substances.
 Short, crossing-free routes reduce accident and dust risks.
+Color coding, clear signage, and barcode or QR-based documentation support error-free sorting and verifiable removal.

 Working with low vibration levels

 When vibrations must be minimized, methods with controlled force transmission come into focus.
 Here, the concrete demolition shear enables separating “biting” of reinforced concrete with limited vibration.
-Rock wedge splitter and concrete splitter work with wedge principle or cylinder systems that build stresses in the material, splitting quietly and precisely—advantageous near sensitive infrastructure.
+Rock wedge splitter and concrete splitter work with wedge principle or cylinder systems that build stresses in the material, splitting quietly and precisely – advantageous near sensitive infrastructure.
+Monitoring of vibration and structure-borne noise with defined alert thresholds is integrated into the logistics plan.

 Energy and media supply